an1mehacker/SR-Economy-Simulator/README.md

   * Supply and Demand

 # Planned features
-- Add an inventory where the user can track of their purchased items and money.
+- Generate all trade goods
 - In addition to Enterprise Producers, add many smaller in quantity Individual Producers
-- Passage of time and price adjustment over time to reflect new supply
 - Buying from one Market and selling it to another and see the changes in price
 - Add interaction with Trade Good Legality and Essential status
-- Add random events where prices change
+- Producer Bonuses.
+Check bonuses on other markets and seek the corresponding producers that get rewarded for more profit
 - Add some kind of supply chains where to produce certain goods you need others
-- Item grouping by price, place of origin and quality.
+- Item grouping by producer.
 - Procedurally generate markets based on several factors like culture, political system and population
 - Profit indicator when selling that displays profit margins
 - Price restrictions based on market's conditions
-- Producer Bonuses.
-Check bonuses on other markets and seek the corresponding producers that get rewarded for more profit
 - Client side only implementation on a website

 # Data Structures